workspacebychristian/Terraform-AWS-Portfolio/README.md

 Welcome to my GitHub page!
-Here, you'll find comprehensive code to build a 3-tier web application VPC on AWS.
+Here, you'll find comprehensive code to build a functional VPC Architecture For 3-tier web Application Server on AWS.
 This repository contains everything you need to set up your VPC environment efficiently and securely.

 Getting Started